Job Offers and Compensation Packages

 Receiving an Offer

-Whether the employer makes you an offer by phone, email, or at an interview, it’s best to remain poised but enthusiastic.
-Ask for the offer in writing, listing the start date, position, title, duties, salary, and benefits.
+Whether the employer makes you an offer by phone, by email, or during the interview, it’s best to remain poised while expressing enthusiasm.
+It is customary for the employer to provide you with a few days in which to decide to accept or reject the offer.
+Ask the employer for the details of the offer in writing, include the start date, position, title, duties, salary, and benefits.
 Even if you’re certain you’ll take the job, ask for time to evaluate the offer.

 Evaluating the Offer